Why People Need SNAP: Countering Myths with Reality

 Most Nondisabled Adults on SNAP Are Working Full-Time

-The remaining 30% would include at least some of the 28% of people on SNAP who are disabled.
+The remaining 30% would likely include at least some of the 28% of working-age people on SNAP who are disabled.
+Also, these numbers don’t include those working part-time.

-These were all single men only trying to support themselves.
+These were all single men trying to support only themselves.
 A single parent trying to raise kids would have an even harder time making ends meet.

 It’s impossible to get an exact percentage for people on SNAP who aren’t disabled, are of working age, and aren’t working.
 Statistics are from different years, some disabled people work, and some people work part-time and aren’t included in any of these percentages.